CommonAccord/Site-Org/Doc/OMB/CPBR_Act_Of_2015_Definitions.01.md

 12.Ti= “Process personal data” or “personal data processing”

-12.sec=means taking any action regarding data that is linked to an individual or a specific device, including but not limited to collecting, retaining, disclosing, using, merging, linking, and combining data.
+12.sec=means taking any action regarding data that is linked to an individual or a specific device, including but not limited to {using.and} data.

 13.Ti=“Adverse action”